robertu94/libpressio/docs/BuiltInModules.md

 + `time` -- time information on each compressor API
 + `error_stat` -- statistics on the difference between the uncompressed and decompressed values that can be computed in one pass in linear time.
++ `pearson` -- computes the pearson coefficient of correlation and pearson coefficient of determination.
 + `size` -- information on the size of the compressed and decompressed data
++ `external` -- run an external program to collect some metrics, see [using an external metric for more information](@ref usingexternalmetric)